Bluebear77/Intern_ECLADATTA/Dataset/100-female-celebrities/v2-100/readme.md

 - P2 >> P4: 2JSON.py, determine the  "column_types","key_column" using DAGOBAH

 - P4 >> P5: rct.py, refine the column type.
+Ensure the number of rows in "column_types" matches the number of rows in "header".

 - P5 >> P6: date.py, use 9999 as placeholder for empty date vlue in date_column.